 As it is, there are about 100,000 brand new titles published and printed every year, and it is fair to say that even the most devoted readers may touch 1/100th of that.
+If you include self-published books, the number of books published is 600,000 to a million.
 That doesn’t take into account the thousands of reprints of absolute classics that exist.
 I am pretty sure that if I devoted my entire life to reading I would not get through every book on my imaginary wish list before I breathe my last breath.
 Now imagine compounding this with an onslaught of unpublished manuscripts, from gorgeous to garbage, that would land on the market place if the result of this revolution were a totally leveled playing field.
 What would happen?

 Once again, it is fitting to compare publishing to the music industry because they are in the midst of the revolution that is only beginning to touch the world of print.
 It is already the case that any jerk with a recording device can start a MyFace page and share their music with the world.
 This doesn’t get them into their local sound exchange.
 But very occasionally that is enough to launch a very good band onto the wider scene, where they achieve success first and the contract comes second (Los Campesinos!, Little Boots and Arctic Monkeys come to mind).